1 Introduction: What’s the Difference?

 Student theses.
 Some parts of this thesis strongly rely on student work that I have supervised, in particular, on the following theses:

-• Trzeciakiewicz (2021): Linear-Time–Branching-Time Spectroscopy as an Educational Web Browser Game provides a computer game version of the spectroscopy procedure to be discussed in Subsection 7.3.1.
+• Trzeciakiewicz (2021): Linear-Time–Branching-Time Spectroscopy as an Educational Web Browser Game provides a computer game version of the spectroscopy procedure to be discussed in Section 8.3.1.

-• Ozegowski (2023): Integration eines generischen Äquivalenzprüfers in CAAL extends the Concurrency Workbench Aalborg Edition with a spectroscopy feature, reported in Subsection 7.3.2.
+• Ozegowski (2023): Integration eines generischen Äquivalenzprüfers in CAAL extends the Concurrency Workbench Aalborg Edition with a spectroscopy feature, reported in Section 8.3.2.

 • Mattes (2024): Measuring Expressive Power of HML Formulas in Isabelle/HOL proves the approach to modal characterization of Section 3.2.